 The age model of the core Hu90-08 was constructed by employing two methods:

-(1) Using five 14C-AMS dates between 10.5 and 311 cm, and (2) constructing the oxygen isotope stratigraphy using the δ18O in N. pachyderma (Figure 3a) in which MISs were clearly identified.
+(1) Using five 14C-AMS dates between 10.5 and 311 cm, and (2) constructing the oxygen isotope stratigraphy using the δ18O in N. pachyderma (Figure 3a), in which MISs were clearly identified.
 Fourteen tie points older than 40 ka (Figure 3) were obtained through matching with the deep North Atlantic benthic δ18O stack of Lisiecki and Stern [47].
 A total of 19 control points were used to construct the age model in which linear sedimentation rates between the 14C-AMS dates/tie points are considered.
 As a result, it appears that the core Hu90-08 contains climate records between 3.54 and 145 ka for the depth interval between 0 and 841.5 cm (Figure 4).
 The estimated sedimentation rates vary between 1.62 and

 8.5 cm/year, in which the Holocene period records the lowest sedimentation rates.